Mengqi-Ye/pg_risk_analysis/README.md

 ## How to cite:
 If you use this repository in your work, please cite the corresponding paper:<br>
-Ye, M., Ward, P., Bloemendaal, N., Nirandjan, S., & Koks, E. (2024).
-Risk analysis of natural hazards to power grids in Southeast and East Asia.
+Ye, M., Ward, P.J., Bloemendaal, N. et al. Risk of Tropical Cyclones and Floods to Power Grids in Southeast and East Asia.
+International Journal of Disaster Risk Science 15, 494–507 (2024). https://doi.org/10.1007/s13753-024-00573-7

 If you would like to refer to the [Electricity Infrastructure and Vulnerability Database for Power Gird Risk Assessment](https://zenodo.org/records/7550620), please cite:<br>
 Ye, M., Ward, P., Bloemendaal, N., Nirandjan, S., & Koks, E. (2023).
 Electricity Infrastructure and Vulnerability Database for Power Gird Risk Assessment [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.7550620